Saturday, May 30, 2020

 Burt's Place New Interior.

-The entrance had a small ramp installed because it was necessary to comply with the Americans With Disabilities Act, as are the two newly designed restrooms, to become ADA compliant.
+A small ramp was installed at the entrance to comply with the Americans With Disabilities Act, and the two newly designed restrooms also needed to become ADA-compliant.

-John Munao ventured out independently, taking Burt Katz's caramelized pizza crust secret, and opened Lefty's Pizza Kitchen in Wilmette in 2018.
-The pizzas are a New York style with the crust being double thin or, as Chicagoans call it, Eastern Style.
+John Munao ventured out independently, taking Burt Katz's secret about caramelized pizza crust, and opened Lefty's Pizza Kitchen in Wilmette in 2018.
+The pizzas are in the New York style, with a double-thin crust, or, as Chicagoans call it, Eastern Style.

 PEQUOD'S RESTAURANT IN THE LINCOLN PARK COMMUNITY OF CHICAGO.

-Keith Jackson bought Pequod's in Morton Grove in 1986 from Katz for about $300,000 (per the Cook County Assessor's Office).
-Jackson said the sale price was for the business and the building.
+Keith Jackson bought Pequod's in Morton Grove from Katz in 1986 for about $300,000 (per the Cook County Assessor's Office).
+Jackson said the sale price included the business and the building.

 Jackson would buy the building in Chicago's Lincoln Park in 1991 to open the second Pequod's Pizza at 2207 North Clybourn Avenue